vtex-apps/login/docs/README.md

 2. [Develop a new component](https://vtex.io/docs/getting-started/desenvolva-componentes-usando-vtex-io-e-react/1) to replace the `email` input in the login form.
 This can be anything you want in its place, such as a file uploader or a simple text input which gets the national identity document.

-> ℹ️ _When developing the component, remember that it must know how to convert the custom identifier to an email.
+When developing the component, remember that it must know how to convert the custom identifier to an email.
 This should be done by adding a callback function that returns an email within the Login app in the `react/{{ComponentName}}.js` file.
-For example:_
+For example:

 ```js
 import { useState, useCallback, useEffect } from "react";